dm807cam/EMPiR/README.md

 repository using ‘devtools’.</br>
 `devtools::install_github('dm807cam/EMPiR')`</br> Please expect many substantial changes in the next weeks.
-The first release of a stable version is expected for the start of November, 2021.</br> To report a bug or a feature request please open a ticket or contact me by mail.
+The first release of a stable version is expected for the start of November, 2021.</br></br> To report a bug or submit a feature request please open a ticket or contact me by mail.